Food Transition

 Deadline: April 27, 2026

-Nearly half of the planet's habitable land is now farmland, and 80% of that feeds livestock, not people.
+Nearly half of the planet's habitable land is now farmland.
+80% of that feeds livestock, not people.
 Industrial animal agriculture drives deforestation, biodiversity loss, antibiotic resistance, and is a leading source of global emissions: our food system is reaching its limits.

 The EU Food Transition Fellowship places you inside the organizations driving Europe's food transition in Brussels.
 Seven months, a full salary, and a cohort of ambitious professionals who decided their skills belonged somewhere that mattered.
 You start contributing from day one.